 Imagine a seaside getaway with delicious food, jaw-dropping sunsets, and atmospheric old towns… If you visit Croatia, you get all of that and a lot more!
 This country is hands down one of my favorite destinations in Europe.
 You may know the charming town of Dubrovnik for its Game of Thrones landmarks, but did you know that its Old Town is also one of the most well-preserved medieval cities in the world?
 You can easily get lost wandering the cobblestone streets and historic buildings there; paired with a magnificent view of the sea, every corner of this city is simply ravishing.

 Don’t spend all your time in Dubrovnik though.
 You can easily hop on a bus and get to Split in 2 hours to indulge in more waterfront fun.
-Other places I recommend checking out are Zagreb, Rovinj, Hvar, Istria, Vis, Krk, and Plitvice Lakes National Park.
+Other places I recommend checking out are Zagreb, Rovinj, Hvar, Istria, Vis, Krk, Plitvice Lakes National Park, and Krka National Park.
 You’ll be welcomed by vibrant beaches, soothing waterfalls, ancient ruins, and the most relaxing vibes.

 Where to stay: Apartments La Bohème — this amazing place is located very near the Old Town, has private pools and offers beautiful sea views.
 It’s also very decently priced given its amenities!